publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s632.md

             (D) __Base closure area__

+                (i) __In general__

+                Subject to clause (ii), the term “base closure area” means—

+                    (I)

-            The term “base closure area” means lands within the external boundaries of a military installation that were closed through a privatization process under the authority of—
+                     lands within the external boundaries of a military installation that were closed through a privatization process under the authority of—

-                (i) the Defense Base Closure and Realignment Act of 1990 (part A of title XXIX of division B of [Public Law 101–510][/us/pl/101/510]; [10 U.S.C.
+                        (aa) the Defense Base Closure and Realignment Act of 1990 (part A of title XXIX of division B of [Public Law 101–510][/us/pl/101/510]; [10 U.S.C.
 2687][/us/usc/t10/s2687] note);

-                (ii) title II of the Defense Authorization Amendments and Base Closure and Realignment Act ([Public Law 100–526][/us/pl/100/526]; [10 U.S.C.
+                        (bb) title II of the Defense Authorization Amendments and Base Closure and Realignment Act ([Public Law 100–526][/us/pl/100/526]; [10 U.S.C.
 2687][/us/usc/t10/s2687] note);

-                (iii) [section 2687 of title 10][/us/usc/t10/s2687]; or
+                        (cc) [section 2687 of title 10][/us/usc/t10/s2687]; or

-                (iv) any other provision of law authorizing or directing the Secretary of Defense or the Secretary of a military department to dispose of real property at the military installation for purposes relating to base closures of redevelopment, while retaining the authority to enter into a leaseback of all or a portion of the property for military use.
+                        (dd) any other provision of law authorizing or directing the Secretary of Defense or the Secretary of a military department to dispose of real property at the military installation for purposes relating to base closures of redevelopment, while retaining the authority to enter into a leaseback of all or a portion of the property for military use;

+                    (II) the census tract or nonmetropolitan county in which the lands described in subclause (I) are wholly contained;

+                    (III) a census tract or nonmetropolitan county the boundaries of which intersect the area described in subclause (I); and

+                    (IV) a census tract or nonmetropolitan county the boundaries of which are contiguous to the area described in subclause (II) or subclause (III).

+                (ii) __Limitation__

+                A base closure area shall be treated as a HUBZone—

+                    (I) with respect to a census tract or nonmetropolitan county described in clause (i), for a period of not less than 8 years, beginning on the date the military installation undergoes final closure and ending on the date the Administrator makes a final determination as to whether or not to implement the applicable designation described in subparagraph (A) or (B) in accordance with the results of the decennial census conducted after the area was initially designated as a base closure area; and

+                    (II) if such area was treated as a HUBZone at any time after 2010, until such time as the Administrator makes a final determination as to whether or not to implement the applicable designation described in subparagraph (A) or (B), after the 2020 decennial census.

+                (iii) __Definitions__

+                In this subparagraph:

+                    (I) __Census tract__

+                        The term “census tract” means a census tract delineated by the United States Bureau of the Census in the most recent decennial census that is not located in a nonmetropolitan county and does not otherwise qualify as a qualified census tract.

+                    (II) __Nonmetropolitan county__

+                        The term “nonmetropolitan county” means a county that was not located in a metropolitan statistical area (as defined in [section 143(k)(2)(B) of title 26][/us/usc/t26/s143/k/2/B]) at the time of the most recent census taken for purposes of selecting qualified census tracts and does not otherwise qualify as a qualified nonmetropolitan county.

+            (E) __Qualified disaster area__

+                (i) __In general__

+                Subject to clause (ii), the term “qualified disaster area” means any census tract or nonmetropolitan county located in an area for which the President has declared a major disaster under [section 5170 of title 42][/us/usc/t42/s5170] or located in an area in which a catastrophic incident has occurred if such census tract or nonmetropolitan county ceased to be qualified under subparagraph (A) or (B), as applicable, during the period beginning 5 years before the date on which the President declared the major disaster or the catastrophic incident occurred and ending 2 years after such date, except that such census tract or nonmetropolitan county may be a “qualified disaster area” only—

+                    (I) in the case of a major disaster declared by the President, during the 5-year period beginning on the date on which the President declared the major disaster for the area in which the census tract or nonmetropolitan county, as applicable, is located; and

+                    (II) in the case of a catastrophic incident, during the 10-year period beginning on the date on which the catastrophic incident occurred in the area in which the census tract or nonmetropolitan county, as applicable, is located.

+                (ii) __Limitation__

+                    A qualified disaster area described in clause (i) shall be treated as a HUBZone for a period of not less than 8 years, beginning on the date the Administrator makes a final determination as to whether or not to implement the designations described in subparagraphs (A) and (B) in accordance with the results of the decennial census conducted after the area was initially designated as a qualified disaster area.

         (5) __Qualified HUBZone small business concern__